 Pick a domain host.
 This is one of the most important things you will do during this process.
-If you don’t work on the web right now, you won’t have any clue about domain hosting, and you most likely you won’t care.
-When I ran Drunk Duck I started on a free site and quickly found that very few people took me seriously.
+If you don’t work on the web right now, you won’t have any clue about domain hosting, and you most likely won’t care.
+When I ran Drunk Duck, I started on a free site and quickly found that very few people took me seriously.
 I then switched to a paid host.
-Switching was a pain again.
-That host started out cheap and then blew up their prices.
-I then had to switch again.
-I have been on domains hosts that have closed before too.
+Switching was painful again.
+That host started cheap and then blew up their prices.
+I then had to change again.
+I have been on domain hosts that have closed before too.
 It’s not fun.
 EWR started as the free site everylitmag.
 It was a tripod site, and I had so much trouble with them.
 They are expensive, and their features are horrible.
-I looked at 3 things when I changed the last time to Host Monster.
+I looked at three things when I changed the last time to Host Monster.
 (Disclosure: we are compensated for our review of Hostmonster).
 1. Stability 2.
 Price 3.
 Options.
-Stability: You don’t want a company that is always changing or about to close down.
+Stability: You don’t want a constantly changing company or one about to close down.
 2. You want one that is affordable, of course, 3.
 You want one that works for you and gives you options.

-Represent your self like a business.
+Represent yourself like a business.
 I’m bad at this sometimes, but the best way to be taken seriously and start getting traffic and submissions is to be professional.
-Use a domain name email, set up a newsletter, and develop a missions statement and a statement on how you deal with the works that you will publish.
-Most literary magazines take first time rights, but with everyone publishing their work on their own sites like twitter, facebooks and blogs you have to decide if you are going to take previously published works, works published on personal sites, and so on.
-It takes a great deal of thought, but you’ll get these questions.
+Use a domain name email, set up a newsletter, and develop a mission statement on how you deal with the works you will publish.
+Most literary magazines take first-time rights, but with everyone posting their work on their sites like Twitter, Facebook, and blogs, you have to decide if you will accept previously published works, works published on personal sites, and so on.
+It takes much thought, but you’ll get these questions.
 You’ll find that authors will be much more likely to publish their work with you if they don’t know how it will be treated.

 Step 5 Start building